10 Things You Need to Do Before Long-term Travel

 I used a free scanning app on my iPhone to take photos of my passport and credit/debit cards, which were saved as images and also as a PDF in Dropbox to access on the road.
 I also shared the document with my dad in case of emergency.
 I brought a few hard copies of my passport with me for quicker access if needed, and I made a note on my iPhone with the various credit/debit international customer support numbers.

-Make sure mom can get in touch with you.
+10. Make sure your mom can get in touch with you.

 The most challenging logistic for me was figuring out how to use my smart phone (or any smart phone) on the road, primarily to access the Internet without paying a fortune in roaming and data charges.
 Fortunately, Verizon was able to “unlock” my phone, which means I could still use it overseas while connected to wifi (giving me the ability to access email and the Internet, and text via What’sApp), as well as have the ability to insert a local SIM card to access data as well as make phone calls and text other local numbers.
 I also was able to suspend my regular Verizon voice and data service, saving me about $200 while on the road.